 Addiction therapists use numerous methods to treat mental health disorders, including drug addiction.
 One of these is eye movement desensitization and reprocessing (EMDR).
-The long name itself could intimidate people who seek treatment for addiction.
+The long name itself could intimidate people who seek treatment for addiction through addiction treatment therapies.
 However, EMDR therapy isn’t as complex for patients as it sounds.

 Theory Behind EMDR

 The theory behind EMDR is that negative thoughts and behaviors develop because people don’t address traumatic events.
 The brain stores these events as harmful memories that can disrupt emotional, mental, and social function.

 The objective of EMDR is to revisit these memories to help the brain understand and contain them.
 The eye movements help with how the brain processes the information.
 The brain discards the negative thoughts and beliefs, replacing them with positive ones.
 In the future, patients can use what they learn from the therapy in positive ways.

 EMDR Treatment Phases